bugsnag/bugsnag-dotnet/examples/netcore11-console/README.md

 this application:

 ```
-var client = new Client(new Configuration("APIKEY") {
+var bugsnag = new Client(new Configuration("APIKEY") {
     ProjectRoots = new[] { @"C:\app\" },
     ProjectNamespaces = new[] { "netcore11_console" }
 });
 ```

-Follow the [instructions](../) in order to bootstrap and build the required docker images.

-If you make any code changes you will need to rebuild the docker image (`docker-compose build`) as we are not mounting this code directory inside of the container.
+From within Visual Studio you can compile and launch the console application.

-The steps taken to configure Bugsnag for this application:
+### Steps taken to install Bugsnag

 - Add the required nuget packages (see `netcore11-console.csproj`)
 - Create a Bugsnag client when the console application starts

 ```
-var client = new Client(new Configuration("APIKEY") {
+var bugsnag = new Client(new Configuration("APIKEY") {
     ProjectRoots = new[] { @"C:\app\" },
     ProjectNamespaces = new[] { "netcore11_console" }
 });